 Amazon Rain Forest, Manaus

-While only a quarter of the falls are actually in Brazil, the remainder are in Argentina and Uruguay, they are still an attraction very much worth your while checking out.
-It is recommended that you see them from both sides of the various borders but you will need a visa to travel to the other countries.
-If you can at all, you should obtain do so and allow at least two days for your trip.
+Brazil shares with Argentina one of the most beautiful waterfalls in the world: the Cataratas do Iguaçu – an attraction very much worth your while checking out.
+It is recommended that you see them from both sides and allow at least two days for your trip.
 If not, you will still see plenty to fascinate you.
-They are located in the northwest of the Missiones and consist of 275 falls, some reaching as high as seventy metres.
-Added to this is the fact that they are surrounded by the National Park, a virgin jungle protecting over four hundred species of wildlife and over two thousand flora species.
+They are located in the ex-treme west of Paraná State and consist of 275 falls, some reaching as high as sev-enty metres.
+Added to this is the fact that they are surrounded by a national park, a virgin jungle protecting over four hundred species of wildlife and over two thousand flora species.
 It is a remarkable trip offering some of the most memorable views you are ever likely to see.

 The Copacabana, Rio de Janeiro